tensorflow/community/rfcs/20230221-tf-distribution-api-dtensor.md

 This is a draft RFC, API endpoints in this document are not final.
 This document may refer to but does not cover the following topics for which we expect follow on RFCs:

+*   Representation of DTensor primitives in the TF Graph

 *   Keras integration